 Gluten is a protein that, unlike other proteins, is difficult for the human body to digest completely.
 Many people who experience problems when consuming gluten experience them for this reason.

-Grains, including wheat, barley, rye and triticale (a cross between wheat and rye), contain gluten.
+Grains, including wheat, barley, rye, and triticale (a cross between wheat and rye), contain gluten.
 This means that many of the foods we eat also contain gluten.
 From bread to pasta to beer, to even salad dressings and candy, gluten is a common ingredient.
-If you have a gluten sensitivity, it is always important to check the ingredients lists of whatever you are consuming, as sometimes its presence can be surprising.
+If you have gluten sensitivity, it is always important to check the ingredient lists of whatever you are consuming, as sometimes its presence can be surprising.

 Effects of a gluten-intolerance on the body

-Additionally, people who have a gluten intolerance are susceptible to feeling pain anywhere in the body.
-This is because undigested gluten particles can leak through the intestinal walls and spread through the blood stream, according to Alessio Fasano, MD, who directs the Center for Celiac Research at Massachusetts General Hospital in Boston.
+Additionally, people who have gluten intolerance are susceptible to feeling pain anywhere in the body.
+This is because undigested gluten particles can leak through the intestinal walls and spread through the bloodstream, according to Alessio Fasano, MD, who directs the Center for Celiac Research at Massachusetts General Hospital in Boston.
 This can lead to many additional issues, including: